-- The head-to-head VARSITY trial showed the rate of clinical remission was higher with vedolizumab compared to adalimumab. - In placebo-controlled trials, TIMs generally had higher rates of clinical response and remission compared to placebo, a finding that was also reflected in the NMAs. - The NMA showed that vedolizumab had higher rates of clinical response and remission compared to adalimumab and golimumab.
+- The head-to-head VARSITY trial showed the rate of clinical remission was higher with vedolizumab compared to adalimumab. - In placebo-controlled trials, TIMs generally had higher rates of clinical response and remission compared to placebo, a finding that was also reflected in the NMAs. - The NMA also showed that vedolizumab had higher rates of clinical response and remission compared to adalimumab and golimumab.

 Eleven RCTs measured the efficacy of TIMs in achieving clinical response and remission at the end of the maintenance phase (52-60 weeks) in the biologic-naïve population.
 One RCT was head-to-head (vedolizumab vs. adalimumab), and 10 trials were placebo controlled.
 Data were available for all TIMs included in our review.
-Four of the trials had a treat-through design^{75,78,83,87} and seven utilized a re-randomized approach.^{61,63,67,77,79,81,85}
+Four of the trials had a treat-through design^{8,90,93,101} and seven utilized a re-randomized approach.^{9,77,79,92,94,96,99}

 In the following section, we describe results for the key outcome measures in the biologic-naïve population as reported in the published trials (i.e., measures designated as primary and key secondary outcomes for the overall population).
-As discussed earlier, we adjusted the rates from the treat-through trials to resemble results more closely from re-randomized trials to enable comparisons in our NMA.
+As discussed earlier, we adjusted the rates from the treat-through trials to more closely resemble results from re-randomized trials to enable comparisons in our NMA.
 Additionally, for some re-randomized trials, we preferred manufacturer-submitted inputs or other published secondary outcomes over the results described below, as they provided us with more comparable outcomes for our NMA (e.g., response at end of maintenance vs. response through the end of maintenance).
 For more details on the inputs used in the NMAs, refer to Appendix F.